This easy persimmon smoothie is made with just 5 ingredients and has a naturally creamy texture, healthy fats, and a boost of dietary fiber.

 Jump to:

-Plant milk: I usually go for oat milk.
+- Unsweetened Plant Milk: I usually go for oat milk.
 Other great options are almond milk or coconut milk.
-Always go for unsweetened plant milk.
+Choose what you love most!

-Seeds and nuts for garnish: I love chia seeds, roasted pistachios, sunflower or pumpkin seeds, and extra coconut shreds.
-But walnuts or roasted peanuts work well here, too, or my toasted crunchy steel-cut-oats.
+- Seeds & Nuts for Garnish: I love topping this smoothie with chia seeds, roasted pistachios, sunflower or pumpkin seeds, and extra coconut shreds.
+Walnuts, roasted peanuts, or even a sprinkle of my toasted crunchy steel-cut oats are delicious here, too.

 See the full recipe with measurements in the recipe card.

-Step 1: Throw fruit in the blender with plant milk, cinnamon, and coconut shreds.
+Step One (Picture 1 above) - Throw fruit in the blender with plant milk, cinnamon, and coconut shreds.
 Optional: add chia seeds.

-Step 2: Blend until you get a smooth yellowish-colored drink.
+Step Two (Picture 2 above) - Blend until you get a smooth yellowish-colored drink.

-Step 3: Serve and garnish with a sniff of extra cinnamon powder, seeds, coconut shreds, and nuts.
+Step Three (Picture 3 above) - Serve and garnish with a sniff of extra cinnamon powder, seeds, coconut shreds, and nuts.

 Don't forget to subscribe to my Monthly Newsletter!